SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/minimum-number-of-owners.md

 ![Policy Vulnerability History Screen](../../.gitbook/assets/minimum-number-of-owners-workflow-history.png)

 {% hint style="info" %}

 **Please note:** By default, the Minimum Number of Owners Orphaned policy vulnerability is detected when there are less than 2 active owners assigned to a workspace.
 If there are no active owners assigned to a workspace, the [Orphaned Workspaces](../automated-workflows/orphaned-resources-admin.md) vulnerability is detected instead.

-If less than 2 owners are assigned to a workspace in order to resolve the Orphaned Workspaces vulnerability, Syskit Point will then detect the Minimum Number of Owners vulnerability.
+If 1 owner is assigned to a workspace when resolving the Orphaned Workspaces vulnerability, Syskit Point will then detect the Minimum Number of Owners vulnerability.

 {% endhint %}